tester9071348/VxKex-Extended/README.md

 **A**: Currently, Ext7 is designed for use only with Windows 7.
 If you use Windows 8 or 8.1, Ext7 will do nothing useful.

-**Q: Can I remove VxKex, VxKex NEXT or Ext7 after upgrading to Windows 8/8.1/10/11?**
+**Q: Can I remove VxKex or Ext7 after upgrading to Windows 8/8.1/10/11?**

 **A**: Yes.
 If VxKex is installed, update it to Ext7, then uninstall it from control panel.